Ventricular tachycardia: Diagnosis

 The diagnosis of ventricular tachycardia is made based on the rhythm seen on either a 12-lead ECG or a telemetry rhythm strip.
-It may be very difficult to differentiate between ventricular tachycardia and a wide-complex supraventricular tachycardia in some cases.
+It may be very difficult to differentiate between ventricular tachycardia and wide-complex supraventricular tachycardia in some cases.
 In particular, supraventricular tachycardias with aberrant conduction from a pre-existing bundle branch block are commonly misdiagnosed as ventricular tachycardia.
 Other rarer phenomena include Ashman beats and antidromic atrioventricular re-entry tachycardias.

-Various diagnostic criteria have been developed to determine whether a wide complex tachycardia is ventricular tachycardia or a more benign rhythm.
+Various diagnostic criteria, such as the Brugada criteria, have been developed to determine whether a wide complex tachycardia is ventricular tachycardia or a more benign rhythm.
 In addition to these diagnostic criteria, if the individual has a history of a myocardial infarction, congestive heart failure, or recent angina, the wide complex tachycardia is much more likely to be ventricular tachycardia.
+However, no set of criteria provides complete diagnostic accuracy in the evaluation of wide complex tachycardia.

 The proper diagnosis is important, as the misdiagnosis of supraventricular tachycardia when ventricular tachycardia is present is associated with worse prognosis.
 This is particularly true if calcium channel blockers, such as verapamil, are used to attempt to terminate a presumed supraventricular tachycardia.
 Therefore, it is wisest to assume that all wide complex tachycardia is VT until proven otherwise.

-ECG features of Ventricular Tachycardia in addition to the increased Heart rate are:
+ECG features of ventricular tachycardia, in addition to the increased heart rate, are: